"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \begin{remark} For every real-valued, bounded, measurable function~$f$ and every signed measure~$\phi$, we have

 \end{remark}

-By easy applications of standard facts about regular measures (and continuous, differentiable, analytic functions), the statement remains true if ``bounded measurable'' is replaced by ``bounded continuous'', or ``bounded smooth'' $\mathscr{C}^1_b$, or ``bounded infinitely differentiable'', or ``bounded analytic''.
+By applications of standard facts about regular measures (and continuous, differentiable, analytic functions), the statements remain true if we replace the qualification ``bounded measurable'' by ``bound\-ed continuous'', or ``bounded smooth'' $\mathscr{C}^1_b$, or ``bounded infinitely differentiable'', or ``bounded analytic''.

-\mypar In addition to the straight-forward application-side interpretations of the operator norm as the (worst-case) factor by which noise (e.g., higher-frequency contributions to the input) is amplified when taking the convolution, \cite{Theis:opt-shiftrules:2021} discusses two more motivations for referring to $\Nm{\phi}$ as the cost of the PSR~$\phi$, which make sense only for finite-support PSRs.
-Here, we discuss the following: The norm of the PSR is the standard deviation of an obvious estimation algorithm for the convolution, in the worst case over all functions~$f$ and points~$x$.
+\mypar In addition to the application-side interpretations of the operator norm as the worst-case factor by which noise (e.g., higher-frequency contributions to the input) is amplified when taking the convolution, \cite{Theis:opt-shiftrules:2021} discusses two more motivations for referring to $\Nm{\phi}$ as the cost of the PSR~$\phi$, which make sense only for finite-support PSRs.
+Here, we discuss the following: The norm of the PSR is the standard deviation of a single-shot estimation algorithm for the convolution, in the worst case over all functions~$f$ and points~$x$.

-\subparagraph{The Obvious Estimator.} As we want the convenience of talking about function spaces, we introduce the simple theoretical computer science concept that replaces a ``shot'', i.e., a single measurement of the observable~$M$ from Def.~\ref{def:perturbed-parametric} in the parameterized quantum state:
+\subparagraph{The Single-Shot Estimator.} As we want the convenience of talking about function spaces, we introduce a theoretical computer science concept that replaces a ``shot'', i.e., a single measurement of the observable~$M$ from Def.~\ref{def:perturbed-parametric} in the parameterized quantum state:

-\begin{definition} A \textit{shot oracle} for a function~$f\colon\RR\to\RR$ takes as input $s\in\RR$ and returns a random number $F(s)\in\RR$ such that $\Exp F(s)=f(s)$, with the requirement that runs of the shot oracle (for same or different inputs) return independent results. \end{definition}
+\begin{definition}[Shot oracle] A \textit{shot oracle}, $F$, for a function~$f\colon\RR\to\RR$ takes as input $s\in\RR$ and returns a random number $F(s)\in\RR$ such that $\Exp F(s)=f(s)$, with the requirement that runs of the shot oracle (for same or different inputs) return independent results. \end{definition}